-During the morning we teach two meditation practices: the Mindfulness of Breathing and the Metta Bhavana (cultivation of loving-kindness).
-Our practices focus on developing calmness, integration, positive emotion, and insight into our human potential.
-They are tried and tested since the time of the Buddha and totally relevant to all of us wanting a worthwhile life here in the 21st century.
+During the morning we lead three meditation practices: the Mindfulness of Breathing, walking meditation and the Metta Bhavana (cultivation of loving-kindness).
+These practices focus on developing calmness, integration, positive emotion, and insight into human potential.

-Full instruction is given, including how to find a comfortable way to sit.
-We also do walking meditation and there’s time to ask questions over a cuppa.
+Full instruction is given, including how to find a comfortable way to sit for meditation.
+Plus an opportunity to ask questions about any aspect of Buddhism or Triratna over a cuppa.

 The object of meditation is to transform oneself, not to have good meditations. – Sangharakshita